openingscience/book/_posts/2013-08-16-research_funding.md

 review*).
 Horrobin describes the process of evaluating a funding application as follows:

-*“A grant application is submitted.
+A grant application is submitted.
 The administrators send it to reviewers (usually two) who are specialists in the field and therefore competitors of the applicant.
 A committee (usually between ten and 30 members) assesses the application and the reviewers’ reports, perhaps